-CYM’s Early Childhood Music and Movement Program (birth to 5 years) builds on children’s natural love of music through joyful activities that have them singing, playing instruments, moving, and listening.
-ECMM classes act as a first step in a holistic music education; they are closely connected with the first steps of instrument study and Gordon’s Music Learning Sequence by design, focus and implementation.
-In CYM’s classrooms each activity has purpose: whether it develops impulse control, critical listening skills, or musical knowledge, or just allows expression for a passion for music, lessons are balanced and engaging.
+CYM's Early Childhood Music and Movement Program (birth to 5 years) builds on children’s natural love of music through joyful activities that have them singing, playing instruments, moving, and listening.
+ECMM classes act as the first step in holistic music education; they are closely connected with the first steps of instrument study and Gordon's Music Learning Sequence by design, focus, and implementation.
+In CYM's classrooms, each activity has a purpose: whether it develops impulse control, critical listening skills, or musical knowledge, or just allows expression for a passion for music, lessons are balanced and engaging.

 CYM also offers a distinctive ECMM two year preparatory class for families who want to orient their first experiences in music toward instrumental instruction on the violin, viola, cello, piano, guitar, and in voice.
 Suzuki Readiness is led by faculty who will prepare young students to move, sing, hear, read and write, following Gordon's Music Learning Sequence, and who also bring to the classroom their specialized training in setting up the techniques of beginning instrumental students.
 Group activities that feature movement, listening, story-telling, and instrument exploration, prepare students to be musically literate, and also to become fine instrumentalists.
 Suzuki Readiness for Toddlers and Twinklers prepare young children for an early start with an instrument using the Suzuki method.

 Please call to have a conversation about which class will suit your family best.

 Family Music for Babies – Musikgarten (birth to 1.5)